MAT 115 - Mathematics for General Education

 This course prepares students to meet the Mathematics General Education requirement.

-In the context of the course objectives listed above, upon successful completion of this course the student will be able to:
+In the context of the course learning outcomes listed above, upon successful completion of this course the student will be able to:

 1. Interpret and draw inferences from mathematical models such as formulas, graphs, tables and schematics.